hurrymaplelad/hmlad.com-2013-docpad/src/documents/2013-02-12-restructuring-assignment-in-coffeescript.html.md

 post: true
 title: "Restructuring Assignment in CoffeeScript"
 canonical: "http://bytes.goodeggs.com/post/41935904836/restructuring-assignment-in-coffeescript"
 tags:
   - CoffeeScript
   - syntax
 ---

 CoffeeScript can save as many keystrokes putting objects together as it can taking them apart.
-You won’t find this one in the docs.

 <!-- more -->